ajclark/bind-restapi/README.md

     # curl -X DELETE -H 'Content-Type: application/json' -H 'X-Api-Key: secret' -d '{ "fqdn": "host12.apple.com", "ip": "1.1.1.12" }' http://localhost:4567/dns

 ## API
 The API supports POST and DELETE methods to add and remove entries, respectively.
 On a successful POST a 201 is returned.
 On a successful DELETE a 200 is returned.
+Duplicate records are never created.

 The API can reside on a local *or* remote DNS server.